Visual and Performing Arts Scholarship

 Students can send a recording and schedule a live, virtual interview by emailing program coordinator Peter Davis at firstname.lastname@example.org.
 Accepted students may also complete their audition in person as part of a class visit.

 Applicants should prepare two monologues, each one minute in length.
 One monologue should be from a classical work (written/published before 1875), and the second should be from a modern work (written/published after 1900).
 Actors who are interested in musical theater may perform the modern monologue and up to 24 bars of music.
 Please note that for in-person auditions, an accompanist is not provided, so CD or MP3 player accompaniment is required.
 Students may also provide a link to video recordings of performances as supplemental material.

 More information, along with options to accommodate students at all stages of their theatrical training, is available on the theatre arts program page.

 Students interested in design/technical theater should provide a portfolio with pictures and/or samples of production work, or work that demonstrates ability as an artist, technician or manager.

 Students can send a recording and schedule a live, virtual interview by emailing program coordinator Tara Brooke Watkins at email@example.com.
 Accepted students may also complete their audition in person as part of a class visit.

 Studio Art Portfolio Reviews

-Applicants must have between five and 12 pieces in their portfolios.
+Applicants must have 5-12 pieces in their portfolios.
 Included in this number can be the pieces previously uploaded to your personalized student status page as part of your application for admission.